REPUBLIC OF KENYA

 Annual Leave: 30 working days per financial year

 Medical Cover: As provided by the government

-(i) served for a minimum period of twelve (12) years and currently serving at the grade of Principal Lecturer /Veterinary Officer/Livestock Production Officer, CSG 8 and above or in a comparable and relevant position in the wider public service;
+(i) served for a minimum period of fifteen (15) years and currently serving at the grade of Assistant Director Wildlife Research, Policy and Innovation, CSG 7 and above or in a comparable and relevant position in the wider public service or private sector;

 Duties and Responsibilities

 The officer at this level will be answerable to the Secretary Wildlife for providing leadership in the Directorate.
 Specific duties and responsibilities will include:-